 Neurotoxins such as Botox®, Dysport® and Xeomin® are injected into the skin in minute amounts to temporarily relax facial muscles.
-While they are primarily used to reduce or diminish facial wrinkles and creases, they have been used to prevent the development of fine lines and wrinkles.
+They are primarily used to reduce or diminish facial wrinkles and creases.
 Neurotoxins can also serve as a treatment for neck or eye spasms, excessive sweating, and even overactive bladder.

 Dermal fillers can diminish or even eradicate the appearance of creases in the skin by literally filling in the furrow or fold in the skin, making them a wonderful solution for static wrinkles.
 However, if a wrinkle is due to dynamic muscle movement, a filler alone cannot eradicate it.
 For these wrinkles a neurotoxin is the only method that will work.

 Recognized as one of the most popular cosmetic procedures in the market, neurotoxins such as Botox®, are used to address dynamic wrinkles, the wrinkles and creases that result from repeated facial expressions and movements.
-During a treatment, neurotoxins are injected beneath your skin to relax overactive, wrinkle-causing muscles.
+During a treatment, neurotoxins are injected into the muscle to relax overactive, wrinkle-causing muscles.
 As a result, facial expressions soften and wrinkles are smoothed or diminished.
 Neurotoxins are most commonly used to treat forehead creases, crow’s feet, and frown lines.

 The discovery of using neurotoxins to freeze facial muscles for cosmetic results is credited to Alastair and Jean Carruthers in the 1980s.
 Jean, an eye doctor, used botulin toxin in small amounts to treat blepharospasm, an uncontrollable blinking and spasming of the eye.
 Her patients were delighted to discover that a side-effect of the treatment included the disappearance of long-standing wrinkles.

 Today, there are three primary neurotoxins available: Botox®, Dysport® and Xeomin®.
 All three contain the same active toxin, botulinum.
 The difference between the three lies in the formulation.
-Botox® and Dysport® are accompanied by a protein, while Xeomin® is not.
 Consult your skincare professional to determine which neurotoxins are right for you and to develop an advanced homecare regimen that helps maintain and protect results.

 Neurotoxins have traditionally been used as an anti-aging procedure.
-However, they are becoming increasingly popular as a preventative measure against the effects of aging.
 A few years ago, the most popular age to begin neurotoxins was the mid-to-late 40s.
-Today, they are a popular addition to the skincare regimens of patients in their 20s who want to prevent wrinkles from ever forming.
+Today, they are a popular addition to the skincare regimens of patients in their 20s.
 When and where to begin is a discussion to have with an experienced and trusted dermatologist or plastic surgeon who can accurately assess your skin and describe the results that can be achieved with neurotoxin injections.

 Neurotoxin injections are not for everyone.
 They are not recommended for women who are pregnant or breastfeeding or for individuals with certain health conditions.
 If you are considering injectable neurotoxins, it is extremely important to consult with a skincare professional with a proven background in cosmetic medicine, substantial training, and experience administering botulinum toxin injections.